Guide To Hersheypark Camping Resort: Fall 2023

 RECREATION & ACTIVITIES

 Once you're settled at your site, be sure to take advantage of our campground's on-site recreation and activities.
-On weekends this fall, guests can enjoy family-friendly fun, including coloring contests, Halloween crafts and a candy jar guessing game.
 Those camping on weekends Oct.
-14-29 can also look forward to our popular pumpkin decorating contest, Halloween site decorating contest, costume contest and trick-or-treat trail.
-View our upcoming activities schedule here.
+13-29 can look forward to our popular pumpkin decorating contest, Halloween site decorating contest, costume contest and trick-or-treat trail.
+Stay tuned for our upcoming activities schedule here.

 Our campground also offers a number of on-site recreational facilities for our campers to enjoy, including an indoor game room, multiple playgrounds, a community s'mores area, shuffleboard, basketball and volleyball courts, and more.
 Please note: Guests are asked to supply their own sports equipment.